Gobi Musallam Recipe (Whole Roasted Cauliflower Curry)

-Here are some more gobi recipes that you must try – Aloo Gobi, Gobi Paratha, Aloo Matar Gobi, Achari Gobhi, Gobi Pulao, and Gobi Manchurian.
+Here are some more gobi recipes that you must try: Aloo Gobi, Gobi Paratha, and Achari Gobhi.

 This recipe is vegetarian and can be easily made gluten-free.
-You can easily double or triple the recipe too.
-Just make sure to not use large heads of cauliform.
+You can easily double or triple the recipe, too.
+Just make sure not to use large heads of cauliflower.
 Instead, use multiple small heads.

 Ingredients

-Oil – I have used a combination of oil and butter to prepare the gravy.
-The addition of butter adds a slight richness which enhances the flavor too.
-You can also use ghee (clarified butter) instead of butter or make the entire curry in vegetable oil.
+- Oil and Butter – I used oil and butter to prepare the gobi musallam gravy.
+Adding butter adds a slight richness, which enhances the flavor, too.
+You can also use ghee (clarified butter) instead of butter or make the entire curry in oil.

-Green Bell Pepper (Capsicum) – Finely chopped capsicum is also added, to add a texture and taste to the gravy.
+- Green Bell Pepper (Capsicum) – Finely chopped capsicum adds texture and taste to the gravy.

-Whole Spices – You will need bay leaves, black peppercorns, green cardamoms, cumin seeds, and dry red chilies.
+- Whole Spices – You will need bay leaves (tejpatta), black peppercorns (kali mirch), green cardamoms (hari elaichi), cumin seeds, and dry red chilies.

-Cashew Nuts Paste – This is my favorite non-dairy ingredient to add creaminess to my rich gravies.
-Just soak the cashews in hot water for 10 to 15 minutes, and then blend them into a smooth paste.
+- Cashew Nut Paste – This is my favorite ingredient for adding creaminess to my rich gravies.
+Soak the cashews in hot water for 10 to 15 minutes, then blend them into a smooth paste.

-Unsweetened Heavy Cream & Yogurt – Cream and yogurt make the gravy creamier.
+- Unsweetened Heavy Cream and Plain Yogurt (Dahi, Curd) – Cream and yogurt make the gravy creamier.
 They also settle down the overpowering taste of the spices.

-Others – You will also need salt, onions, ginger, garlic, green chilies, fresh tomatoes, Kasuri methi, freshly squeezed lime juice, and cilantro (fresh coriander leaves).
+- Others – You will also need salt, red onions, fresh ginger, garlic, green chilies, fresh tomatoes, Kasoori methi (dried fenugreek leaves), freshly squeezed lime juice, and cilantro (fresh coriander leaves) to make this gobi musallam recipe.

 How To Make Gobi Musallam